Fudan-iGEM/2025-wiki/pages/education.md

 Date：May 18，2025

-People：Zhiqin Wang、Yixuan Lu、Peining Wu、Huizhen Du
+People：Zhiqin Wang, Yixuan Lu, Peining Wu, Huizhen Du

 For Learning by Practicing, we aimed to demystify the lab and build foundational skills through highly accessible experiments.
 We hypothesized that a simple, relatable experiment could break down barriers to the lab, build confidence ("I can do this"), and reveal the invisible microbial world around us.